Mark Twain

-Twain earned a great deal of money from his writings and lectures but invested in ventures that lost most of it—such as the Paige Compositor, a mechanical typesetter that failed because of its complexity and imprecision.
-He filed for bankruptcy in the wake of these financial setbacks, but in time overcame his financial troubles with the help of Standard Oil executive Henry Huttleston Rogers.
-He eventually paid all his creditors in full, even though his bankruptcy relieved him of having to do so.
+Twain earned a great deal of money from his writing and lectures, but invested in ventures that lost most of it, such as the Paige Compositor, a mechanical typesetter that failed because of its complexity and imprecision.
+He filed for bankruptcy after these financial setbacks, but in time overcame his financial troubles with the help of Standard Oil executive Henry Huttleston Rogers, who helped Twain manage his finances and copyrights.
+Twain eventually paid all his creditors in full, even though his declaration of bankruptcy meant he was not required to do so.
+One hundred years after his death, the first volume of his autobiography was published.

-Twain was born shortly after an appearance of Halley's Comet, and he predicted that he would "go out with it" as well, dying the day after the comet made its closest approach to Earth.
+Twain was born shortly after an appearance of Halley's Comet and predicted that his death would accompany it as well, writing in 1909: "I came in with Halley's Comet in 1835; it's coming again next year, and I expect to go out with it.
+It would be a great disappointment in my life if I don't.
+The Almighty has said, no doubt: 'Now here are these two unaccountable freaks; they came in together, they must go out together.'"
+He died of a heart attack the day after the comet was at its closest to the Sun.

 Biography

 Early life

 Samuel Langhorne Clemens was born on November 30, 1835, in Florida, Missouri.
 He was the sixth of seven children of Jane (née Lampton; 1803–1890), a native of Kentucky, and John Marshall Clemens (1798–1847), a native of Virginia.

-His parents met when his father moved to Missouri.
+His parents met when his father, a lawyer called to the bar in Kentucky, tried to help Jane's father and uncle avoid bankruptcy.
 They were married in 1823.
-Twain was of Cornish, English, and Scots-Irish descent.
-Only three of his siblings survived childhood: Orion (1825–1897), Pamela (1827–1904), and Henry (1838–1858).
-His brother Pleasant Hannibal (1828) died at three weeks of age, his sister Margaret (1830–1839) when Twain was three, and his brother Benjamin (1832–1842) three years later.
+Twain was of English and Scots-Irish descent.
+Only three of his siblings lived beyond childhood: Orion (1825–1897), Pamela (1827–1904), and Henry (1838–1858).
+His brother Pleasant Hannibal (1828) died at three weeks of age, his sister Margaret (1830–1839) died when Twain was three, and his brother Benjamin (1832–1842) died three years later.

 When he was four, Twain's family moved to Hannibal, Missouri, a port town on the Mississippi River that inspired the fictional town of St. Petersburg in The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
 Slavery was legal in Missouri at the time, and it became a theme in these writings.
-His father was an attorney and judge who died of pneumonia in 1847, when Twain was 11.
+His father was an attorney and judge who died of pneumonia in 1847, when Twain was only 11.
 The following year, Twain left school after the fifth grade to become a printer's apprentice.
 In 1851, he began working as a typesetter, contributing articles and humorous sketches to the Hannibal Journal, a newspaper that Orion owned.
-When he was 18, he left Hannibal and worked as a printer in New York City, Philadelphia, St. Louis, and Cincinnati, joining the newly formed International Typographical Union, the printers trade union.
-He educated himself in public libraries in the evenings, finding wider information than at a conventional school.
+When Twain was 18, he left Hannibal and worked as a printer in New York City, Philadelphia, St. Louis, and Cincinnati, joining the newly formed International Typographical Union, the printers' trade union.
+Twain educated himself in public libraries in the evenings, finding wider information than at a conventional school.